SHANE OBSCURE CHAPTER 1

 But you know what, strangely enough, for the rest of the game, on that particular night, Marc didn’t make another sound.

-Marc had a look, an expression, like he wasn’t not so secure, safe, or comfortable.
+Marc had a look, an expression, like he wasn’t so secure, safe, or comfortable.
 But he was quite confident.
 Ed and Cudd were secure, but not confident.

 With Marc, even though he’s fat, was still a pretty muscular guy.
 And he’s got a real lean stare.
 He seems hungry, like a contender.
 And like a contender he seemed very discontent.